-eer

 2. A mountain inhabitant or someone who lives in a mountainous area.

-1. A person or group that is the first to do something or that leads in developing something new.
+1. A person or group of people who were the first to do something or that leads in developing something new.

 3. A foot soldier whose duties include going ahead of the main company to construct things to pave the way for them.